 \subsection{Stance Detection as Textual Entailment Recognition}

-In this section, we describe the reformulation of SD as TER in greater details.
-TER, as mentioned in section \ref{intro}, concerns judging whether a hypothesis ($h$) can be inferred from a premise ($p$).
-If yes, we say that $p$ entails $h$ ($p \Rightarrow h$).
+TER, as mentioned in Section \ref{intro}, concerns judging whether a hypothesis ($h$) can be inferred from a premise ($p$).
+If yes, we conclude that $p$ entails $h$ ($p \Rightarrow h$).
 Typically, three outcomes are possible: ``entailment'', ``contradiction'' and ``neutral''.
-The relation between $p$ and $h$ is directional, where $p \Rightarrow h$ does not imply $h \Rightarrow p$.
+Note that the relation between $p$ and $h$ is directional, where $p \Rightarrow h$ does not imply $h \Rightarrow p$.

-The connection between the two tasks, TER and SD, becomes clear when we reformulate SD as judging whether a text ($t$) entails a \textbf{\textit{s}}tance \textbf{\textit{t}}o a \textbf{\textit{t}}arget (i.e., $t \Rightarrow stt$).
+The connection between the two tasks, TER and stance detection, becomes clear when we reformulate stance detection as judging whether a text ($t$) entails a \textbf{\textit{s}}tance \textbf{\textit{t}}o a \textbf{\textit{t}}arget (i.e., $t \Rightarrow stt$).
 For instance, say the text $t$ is ``I appreciate more women in government positions'', the target is ``traditional gender role division'', and the stance is ``in favour of''.
 Then, we can formulate the stance to the target $sst$ as ``I am in favour of traditional gender role division''.
 As such, the task becomes judging whether ``I appreciate more women in government positions'' \textit{entails}, \textit{contradicts} or \textit{is neutral} towards ``I am in favour of traditional gender role division''.
-The three possible TER outcomes ``entailment'', ``contradiction'' and ``neutral'' correspond to the three SD outcomes: ``in favour of'', ``against'' and ``neutral''.
+The three possible TER outcomes ``entailment'', ``contradiction'' and ``neutral'' correspond to the three stance detection outcomes: ``in favour of'', ``against'' and ``neutral''.